Physical Therapy for Pelvic Floor Rehabilitation

 Special Care Services

 With your physician's referral you will be assessed and examined by a licensed Physical Therapist.
 All our treatments are done in a very private setting.
-At your first visit, usually, you will be examined externally and internally to assess your condition.
-As part of the first session there will be patient education for behavioral changes to address urinary frequency, urgency and to decrease pain.
+During your first visit you will be examined by a Pelvic Floor Physical Therapist externally and possibly internally to assess your condition, the session may also include patient education to address urinary/bowel dysfunction and pain, as well as provide insight into the role of pelvic rehab and your plan of care.
 After the first visit the following treatments may be included in your plan of care:

 - Manual treatment: Joint re-alignment; soft tissue mobilization and other techniques.